 - Schedule regular backups.
 Consider scheduling at a frequency (daily) that meets your recovery needs and budget.
-This will not affect serving performance as backups are executed in the background. - Spanner plans to support native and fully managed scheduling capabilities in mid-2024.
-Until the native capability is available, blog Create Cloud Spanner Scheduled Backups provides a workaround solution to schedule spanner backups at the required frequency. - Set a retention period of at least 7 days for backups in order to manage storage costs and provide multiple options when it is time to restore.
+This will not affect serving performance as backups are executed in the background. - Spanner backup schedules: Spanner natively supports backup scheduling.
+The service allows for the scheduling of a backup of a specific database with configuration for the type of backups (eg: full or incremental), the time for the backup, frequency, and retention.
+All new instances will have a default set for the databases created within them. - Set a retention period of at least 7 days for backups in order to manage storage costs and provide multiple options when it is time to restore.
 For regulatory or business purposes you may decide to set the retention period for some of your backups to retain them for as long as 1 year. - Optionally: Copy the backups to a different region if you wish to protect against a complete failure or disaster in the production regions.
 Multi-Region configs will store a copy of the backup in all the regions that are a part of the multi-region config.
 This is covered in detail later. - Backups typically take 1-4 hours but could be longer depending on your database size. - Spanner charges separately for the amount of backup storage used.
-See the pricing documentation for additional pricing details. - Incremental backups (when available expected mid to late 2024) will reduce the size of backups and the resulting storage costs for storing those backups. - Additional Details on Spanner backup and restore functionality can be found in the documentation.
+See the pricing documentation for additional pricing details. - Spanner incremental backups: incremental backups is available for Spanner and is a very efficient way to backup your database.
+Unlike full backups, which copies the entire database, only data that has changed since the last incremental or full backup is copied.
+As a result, the size of backups is significantly lower, especially for databases with low change rates.
+Consequently, storage costs will be lower for storing the number of backups required to meet your RPO. - Additional Details on Spanner backup and restore functionality can be found in the documentation.